WillN202/GDSC-Challenge-Repo/README.md

 # Your task

  * Clone the repository
- * Checkout the commit "feat: add flag" and copy the flag text somewhere safe
+ * Checkout the commit (using the command line) "feat: add flag to project for challenge" and find the flag in app.py
  * Create a new branch called successful-git pointing from main
  * Save the flag text into a file called flag.txt
+ * Commit the flag.txt file onto the successful-git branch
- * Checkout main and change the title of the webpage static/<any page>.html to "hello world"
+ * Checkout main and change the title of the webpage static/index.html to "hello world"
- * Commit this change with a good commit message
+ * Commit this change with a good commit message onto main
  * Rebase ui-changes to point from this commit
  * Merge successful-git into main
- * Tell us to get your prize
+ * Check your answers on the Notion page